ZeusLN/zeus/README.md

 ## Donations

-If you'd like to help us with the cost of running Zeus project (iOS developer account, Google Play developer account, hosting) you can send a payment to us via PayNym
+If you'd like to help us with the cost of running Zeus project (iOS developer account, Google Play developer account, hosting) you can send a payment to us via our [BTCPayServer portal](https://pay.zeusln.app/apps/4JiSAsU4SsHyoM9z5FjqAoA2eRZb/pos), via Lightning Address (tips@pay.zeusln.app), or via PayNym ([+holymorning7d1](http://my.paynym.is/+holymorning7d1)).
-[+holymorning7d1](http://my.paynym.is/+holymorning7d1), via [tippin.me](https://tippin.me/@ZeusLN), or via keysend.
-Our node can be found at ```03e1210c8d4b236a53191bb172701d76ec06dfa869a1afffcfd8f4e07d9129d898@zg6ziy65wqhiczqfqupx26j5yjot5iuxftqtiyvika3xoydc5hx2mtyd.onion:9735```.

 Thank you.

 ## License